This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 Is some form of discovery/disclosure and/or court-mandated evidence seizure/protection (e.g. saisie-contrefaçon) available, either before the commencement of or during patent litigation proceedings?

-Evidence is presented by the parties and is incorporated to the process during hearings, though there might lawfully exist court-mandated evidence to help resolve the dispute.
+Evidence is presented by the parties and is incorporated into the process during hearings, though there might lawfully exist court-mandated evidence to help resolve the dispute.
 All documentary evidence is under the judge´s custody.
-It is important to take into account that to obtain all the evidence at the time of filing the claim, there are previous acts that must be carried out, such as: request for administrative protection before the competent authority, in order to obtain; i) a formal information request from the possible offender; or, ii) inspections of institutions, or even the home of the offender, if necessary, in order to validate the existence of an infringement.
+It is important to take into account that to obtain all the evidence at the time of filing the claim, there are previous acts that must be carried out, such as a request for administrative protection before the competent authority, to obtain; i) a formal information request from the possible offender; or, ii) inspections of institutions, or even the home of the offender, if necessary, to validate the existence of an infringement.

 Are there procedures available which would assist a patentee to determine infringement of a process patent?